-If you follow Kennedy Drive all the way to the ocean, there, alongside Kennedy Drive on your right, you will find the Dutch Windmill, set in a lovely field of poppies or tulips (depending on the season).
+If you follow Kennedy Drive all the way to the ocean, you will find the Dutch Windmill, set in a lovely field of poppies or tulips (depending on the season).
 It's so lush and green here, and there is an abundance of thick Monterey cypress trees.

-More towards the middle of the park, best accessed by foot from the south via 9th Avenue, Strybing Arboretum is nice for a walk.
+More towards the middle of the park, best accessed by foot from the south via 9th Avenue, San Francisco Botanical Garden is nice for a walk.
 Kids like to run around on the hilly lawns, and feed the ducks in the pond.
 The Japanese moon garden has a wooden platform to walk out on, and look down at the water below.
 The maple trees there are lovely.
 There are some extremely rare and unusual trees, such as one from Lord Howe Island in Australia.
 Other than that, the gardens within the arboretum can be quite dry and plain.

 California Academy of the Sciences is a large aquarium in the center of the park, near 9th Ave.
 It has an incredible Amazon exhibit with three levels showing little frogs, large fish, vines, and live butterflies from the Amazon.
 It is worth the large entrance fee.

-There is also the De Young Museum, an art gallery in a modern building with a 360-degree view from the observatory.
+There is also the De Young Museum, an art gallery in a copper avant-garde building with a 360-degree view from the observatory.